 The software listed here has been designed to minimize dependencies, minimize complexity, and maximize transparency.
 That sometimes means sacrificing efficiency.

-All code here is in the public domain.
-Do whatever you want with it, no strings attached.
+All code here is under BSD license.
+Do whatever you want with it.
 Use at your own risk.

 Random number generation